 Although African penguins look classy because of their coat that looks like a tux, they are, in fact, rather clumsy animals on land.
 However, in the water, with their incredible streamlined body, they can propel themselves faster to catch fish.
 The oily substance on their feathers helps them to glide through the water.
 Their webbed feet also push them more quickly.
 Not only does it help with speed, but it also helps insulate them in cold temperatures.
 It traps the body’s heat under the feathers.
 Contrastingly, during hot weather, the African penguin uses pink around its eyes to keep fresh.
 They send more blood through the pink gland as this is a way to cool the blood from the outside air.

 The African penguin, Spheniscus demersus, IUCN red list classifies it as endangered.

 Let nature inspire you.
 Please, enjoy African wildlife photographs similar to ‘African Penguin Jumps Down A Rock.’
-All our wildlife photographs are for sale of licenses and photo prints.
+All our penguin photographs are for sale of licenses and photo prints.